niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

-If you have the urgent need for another crypto hash you could introduce it through [Chain Extensions](../macros-attributes/chain-extension.md) or make a proposal to include it into the default set of the `pallet-contracts`.
+If you have the urgent need for another crypto hash you could introduce it through [Chain Extensions](../macros-attributes/chain-extension.md) or make a proposal to include it into the default set of the `pallet-revive`.

 Using one of the built-in crypto hashes can be done as explained here:
 * [`self.env().hash_bytes()`](https://docs.rs/ink_env/5.0.0/ink_env/fn.hash_bytes.html)